LogTR/LogHub-2.0R/README.md

 ### Handling Split Templates

 For split templates in `split_temp.txt`, you need to:
-1. Create new EventIds for the split templates (e.g., E284 → E284, E284X)
+1. Create new EventIds for the split templates
 2. Re-assign logs to the appropriate new templates based on pattern matching

 ## Types of Refinements